drivendataorg/zamba/docs/docs/train-tutorial.md

 ### 4. Specify any additional parameters

 And there's so much more!
-You can also do things like specify your region for faster model download (`--weight-download-region`), start training from a saved model checkpoint (`--checkpoint`), or specify a different path where your model should be saved (`--save-directory`).
+You can also do things like specify your region for faster model download (`--weight-download-region`), start training from a saved model checkpoint (`--checkpoint`), or specify a different path where your model should be saved (`--save-dir`).
 To read about a few common considerations, see the [Guide to Common Optional Parameters](extra-options.md) page.

 ### 5. Test your configuration with a dry run